voltdatalab/science-monitor-site/about.md

 ### ABOUT

-Science Pulse is a project by the Brazilian data-driven agency [Volt Data Lab](https://voltdata.info), in collaboration with the [International Center for Journalists (ICFJ)](https://icfj.org) and the Brazilian science journalism agency [Bori](https://abori.com.br/).
+Science Pulse is a project by the Brazilian data-driven agency [Volt Data Lab](https://voltdata.info), in collaboration with the [International Center for Journalists (ICFJ)](https://icfj.org) and the science journalism agency [Bori](https://abori.com.br/).

 ### TEAM